TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.securityandmonitoring/microsoft-machinelearning-securityandmonitoring-authentication.md

                                                 token_auth_enabled=True)
 ```

-Then you can use the custom AKS configuration in deployment using the `Model` class.
+Then you can use the custom AKS configuration in deployment using the `Model` class:

 ```
 from azureml.core.model import Model, InferenceConfig

 inference_config = InferenceConfig(entry_script='score.py',
                                    environment=myenv)